-Railinc Senior Data Scientist David Humphrey was in La Quinta, California, March 2-4, to present his annual railcar and locomotive reviews at the Rail Equipment Finance Conference.
-Corporate Communications sat down with David post-conference to delve into some of the most significant takeaways from this year’s data and event.
+Last month, Railinc Senior Data Scientist David Humphrey presented the 2021 railcar and locomotive reviews at the virtual Rail Equipment Finance Conference.
+Corporate Communications sat down with David post-conference to delve into some of the most significant takeaways from this year’s data.

 Corporate Communications (CC): What were some of the important trends that you touched on when presenting this year’s reviews?

 David Humphrey (DH): For the first time in more than a decade, the total size of the revenue-earning fleet declined last year, by about one percent from 1.66 million to 1.64 million.
 That decline was due to both the impact of precision scheduled railroading and the recession-like period caused by the COVID-19 pandemic that resulted in fewer than average new car orders.
 Additionally, several phenomena observed in the subfleets in 2019 — such as the sizeable reduction of the coal fleet population and absence of new cars added to the sand and cement fleet — persisted in 2020.
 Finally, in the boxcar and grain subfleets, cars that are 40-years-old and older are leaving the fleet in large quantities and being replaced with new cars.

 CC: Are you able to make any predictions about what lies ahead for the revenue-earning fleet based on this year’s data?